Twin Sisters, Twin Sisters Trailhead, Rocky Mountain National Park, Colorado

 - There is what some refer to as the 'butterfly burn' on Twin Sisters Mountain's west face.
 This area - more visible from the trailhead than the trail itself - is an aspen grove whose autumn colors resemble a large 'butterfly'.
 This is especially visible from the Longs Peak Trail Head.

-The Twin Sisters Trailhead is located south of Estes Park on Highway 7.
-There is a large trailhead sign for the turn-off on the east side of Highway 7.
-Parking is available at the trailhead and along the road.
+The Twin Sisters Trailhead is located 6.2 miles south of Estes Park on Highway 7.
+There's a large sign for the trailhead on the west side of Highway 7 just before the turnoff.

 Rocky Mountain National Park